DannyBuglak/mygolfhub/README.md

  - **5/20**: Goals page functionality on frontend (still need to connect to backend).

  - **5/28**: Docker fix, Login CSS, Registration page, and work on registration backend functionality and API integration.
 Still getting an axios error with the backend.

+ - **6/05**: Bridge from frontend to backend working.
+Registration API connection working.
+Start to creating database.
+Various edits in docker-compose and other config files.